-After taking on responsibility for High Cost Short Term Credit (HCSTC) in April 2014, the FCA have now completed their first review into the performance and behaviours of those lenders still in the high cost marketplace.
+After taking on responsibility for High Cost Short Term Credit (HCSTC) – better known as payday loans – in April 2014, the FCA have now completed their first review into the performance and behaviours of those lenders still in the high cost marketplace.
 The report makes for interesting reading and ultimately suggests that whilst there has been lots of improvement from participants, there is still a lot of work to do.

 In many ways, the significant list of areas and associated companies that ‘require improvement’ must be of concern and frustration to the FCA.
 They have set their criteria and standards out very clearly and yet it appears that many companies have either not understood their obligations, or perhaps more worryingly decided not to implement or stick to them.
 None of the shortcomings seen within the report could be considered a positive outcome for customers and there is very much a recurring theme throughout the document with the FCA making statements such as: